KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 With the probability cutoff point of 0.5, the gap between sensitivity and specificity become smaller with a difference at 20.4%.
-However, it is still considered a large disparity.
+However, it is still considered a big gap.

 ``` r
 0.7967-0.5926